rothgar/netdata-wiki/Why-netdata?.md

 When netdata runs on modern computers (even on CELERON processors), most chart queries are replied in less than 1 millisecond! **Not second, MILLISECOND!** Just 1 millisecond for calculating the chart, generating JSON text, compressing it and sending it to your web browser.
 Timings are logged in netdata's `access.log` for you to examine.

+Netdata is written in plain `C` and the key system plugins are written in `C` too.
+Its speed can only be compared to the native console system administration tools.

 ## No disk I/O at all

 Netdata does not use any disk I/O, apart its logs and even these can be disabled.